case-contract-testing/contract-case/docs/maintainers/AddingDsl.md

 1. Have a constructor that takes a `ContractCaseConfig`, and instantiates a private `BoundaryContractVerifier`, with a mapped version of the config.
 2. Create a class or type for `RunTestCallback`.
-This is called when ContractCase wants to run a test during the verifier.
+This is called when ContractCase wants to run a single example during the verification.
 In this callback, you should:
    - (if possible) Tell your test framework it is running a test with the name from the parameter
-   - Call the callback passed in, and map any `BoundaryFailure` or `BoundarySuccess` appropriately
+   - Call the `invoker` passed in, this will run the test.
+Map any `BoundaryFailure` or `BoundarySuccess` appropriately.
+A `BoundaryFailure` should fail the running test.
+   - Map any further exceptions (there should be none possible, but map them anyway to catch a programmer error in your DSL) to a `BoundaryFailure`
+   - Return `BoundarySuccess` on success.
 3. Expose the `runVerification` method.
 In this method:
    - map the configOverrides, and call the boundary verifier `runVerification` method.
    - Parse the returned `BoundaryResult` type and map to an exception if appropriate
 4. Expose the `availableContractDescriptions` method.
    - Parse the returned `BoundaryResult` type and map to an exception if appropriate, otherwise map to an object that matches `ContractDescription` objects.

-##### Implement or expose the DSL for matchers, mocks and states
+##### Expose the DSL for matchers, mocks and states

 TODO describe